 Before you go into a hospital or other covered health care facility for inpatient care, your health care provider must obtain an approval from Blue Cross and Blue Shield in order for your care to be covered by this health plan.
 (This does not apply to your admission if it is for emergency medical care or for maternity care.)
 Blue Cross and Blue Shield will determine if the health care setting is suitable to treat your condition.
 Blue Cross and Blue Shield will make this decision within two working days of the date that it receives all of the needed information from your health care provider.
+Any pre-admission review approval from Blue Cross and Blue Shield applies to your inpatient admission only.
+There may be certain health care services or supplies that are furnished during your admission that also require pre-service approval from Blue Cross and Blue Shield.
+See "Pre-Service Approval Requirements" above in this section.

 Exception: If your admission is for substance use treatment in a hospital or other covered health care facility that is certified or licensed by the Massachusetts Department of Public Health, prior approval from Blue Cross and Blue Shield will not be required.
 For an admission in one of these health care facilities, coverage will be provided for medically necessary acute treatment services and clinical stabilization services for up to a total of 14 days without prior approval, as long as the health care facility notifies Blue Cross and Blue Shield and provides the initial treatment plan within 48 hours of your admission.
-Concurrent Review (see page 24) will start on or after day seven of your admission.
+Concurrent Review (see page 27) will start on or after day seven of your admission.
 For all other admissions (except as described in the paragraph above), you must have prior approval from Blue Cross and Blue Shield in order for your inpatient care to be covered by this health plan.